-AKC: How old is Dharma and how did she come into your life?
+AKC: How old is Dash and how did he come into your life?

 AKC: What got you started in training and competing with dogs?
 Tell us about what dog training has meant to you.

 I became interested in dog training with our first family dog, Tosh, an Australian Shepherd mix.
 I saw a video of agility and was hooked.
 I made makeshift jumps out of brooms and chairs.
 Then I got more serious about being competitive in agility, so I built lots of equipment and went for it.
 I competed in some agility trials with one of our dogs (Shiloh).
 But my real success came when I got Dash.
 Dog training is my escape from school and work.
 It allows me to create a better connection with my dogs, and it is something I truly enjoy.
 Without it I am not sure what I would be doing today.

 AKC: Is your family involved in dog training/showing?

 My family is not involved in competing with the dogs.
 I have trained all of our dogs, but my family definitely helps with the following of rules in the house.
 For example: Dogs not running out the door and waiting until called, putting the dogs back on place if they get off, etc.

 AKC: What sports does Dash compete in and what titles/honors has he earned?